Saint Paul, Minnesota

 Before the explosion of the internet, most knowledge and 3rd-person experience was difficult to find.

-Now… everyone and their mother is out there creating courses… and that’s great!
+Now… everyone and their mother is out there creating online courses… and that’s great!

 With the advent of the internet and McCarthy’s pioneering work to bring commerce to the web, humanity can learn from one another, and offer our solutions to one another, in unprecedented ways.